George de Roerich

+Early life

 George was the son of the painter and explorer Nicholas Roerich and Helena Roerich.

-Early life

 Much of Roerich's early life was spent in Saint Petersburg.
 His brother, Svetoslav Roerich, was born in 1904.
 Both sons' interests were nurtured by their mother, who wrote of her oldest son's childhood: "The elder one showed love for history and tin soldiers.
 He had thousands of them.
 His passion for the art of war has survived until now.
 Strategy is his pet subject.
 By the way, this talent is inborn, and he is very proud of his ancestor — field marshal of the Russian Empire Mikhail Kutuzov, the hero of Patriotic War of 1812."

 Education

-By the time Roerich was 15, he had already begun studying Egyptology with Boris Turayev and Mongolian language and history with Andrei Dmitryevich Rudnyev.
+By the time Roerich was 15, he had already begun studying Egyptology with Boris Turayev and Mongolian language and history with Andrei Dmitriyevich Rudnyev.
 He was a student with broad interests and many talents.
 After finishing his studies at Karl May School, he entered the Indian and Iranian department of Oriental Languages at London University in 1918.
 Under Indologist Professor Edward Denison Ross he studied Sanskrit and Pali.
 He was recognized for his language abilities and was introduced as the best Sanskrit student to the Secretary of State for Indian Affairs who visited the university.